 So these are the things that you need to check for a long layover time:

 - Be sure that your flight ticket includes the visitor visa that allows you to leave the airport during the long layover.
-Get this info from your airline or at the airport before going through customs.
+Get this info from your airline or airport before going through customs.

 - If you cannot leave the airport, spend your time at the connecting airport and make the most of it using airport lounges.
 If you don’t own a card, ask your airline for suggestions.